Rating Process and Criteria

 In every case, the NewsGuard Nutrition Labels that are provided for each site (by clicking on the rating) spell out the site’s adherence to each of the nine criteria that yielded that source’s particular rating.

 The criteria below are listed in order of their importance in determining a red rating.
-For example, failure to adhere to the first criteria—publishing false content—is more influential in determining a red rating than failure to reveal information about content creators.
+For example, failure to adhere to the first criterion—publishing false content—is more influential in determining a red rating than failure to reveal information about content creators.

 - Does not repeatedly publish false content: The site does not repeatedly produce stories that have been found—either by journalists at NewsGuard or elsewhere—to be clearly and significantly false, and which have not been quickly and prominently corrected.
 (22 Points.
 A label with a score lower than 60 points gets a red rating.)

 - Gathers and presents information responsibly: Content providers are generally fair and accurate in reporting and presenting information.
 They reference multiple sources, preferably those that present direct, firsthand information on a subject or event or from credible second hand news sources, and they do not egregiously distort or misrepresent information to make an argument or report on a subject.
 (18 Points)